BEACH CLEANING KAYAKERS’ JOIN FORCES WITH LOCAL USAF COMMUNITY

 The rubbish collected along our beaches, including our Sites of Special Scientific Interest, includes everything from medical and fishing waste to sanitary waste, bottle tops, and general litter.
 We have even found kettles, high-vis jackets, work gloves ... a real array of stuff that just shouldn’t be anywhere near our beaches.
 Beach cleaning is not just something to do in the summer.
 We’ve had some big storms over the last few weeks which will have brought in more jetsam, so the timing is great ” said Becky.

-The NOMAD team is particularly keen to invite the local community as well as fishermen to join in.
+The NOMAD Sea Kayaking team is particularly keen to invite the local community as well as fishermen to join in.
 All equipment will be provided.

 Becky said: “We love to support the local economy by bringing people to the beautiful coastline of Suffolk.

-Please support us by doing everything you can to help reduce your Carbon Footprint and have a look at the commitments our Guides and colleagues are making at NSK Natural History
+Please support NOMAD Sea Kayaking by doing everything you can to help reduce your Carbon Footprint and have a look at the commitments our Guides and colleagues are making at NSK Natural History

 Facebook link: Facebook Article